2025 NBA Finals: Indiana Pacers

 Pascal Siakam made his second NBA Finals appearance after winning a championship as a member of the 2019 Toronto Raptors.

 From October through December, Indiana was a .500 team or worse, hitting a low point after a loss to Charlotte on December 8 to put their record at 10–15.
-At the heart of the team's early season struggles was star point guard Tyrese Haliburton, who stated he was experiencing personal struggles.
+Star point guard Tyrese Haliburton struggled during this time, saying he was having personal off-court problems.
 They did not get going until January, when they posted a 10–2 record.
 The Pacers went 20–9 from the All-Star break until the end of the season.
 During the turnaround, Haliburton found his rhythm and his stats improved greatly; the team got healthier (starters Haliburton, Andrew Nembhard, and Aaron Nesmith all had injuries at the beginning of the year); and their defense improved dramatically, ranking ninth in defensive efficiency after early December.
 Steady veteran forward Pascal Siakam earned his third career All-Star Game appearance, while Haliburton earned his second straight All-NBA third-team honor.
 The Pacers' offensive rating ranked second in the league, and they led the league in assist percentage and true shooting percentage as a team.
-Another strength for the team was their depth, as no Pacers player averaged more than 33.6 minutes per game during the regular season.
+Another strength was their depth, as no Pacers player averaged more than 33.6 minutes per game during the regular season.